Site123456/deepweber/README.md

 **Built with ❤️ for AI research and domain intelligence**

-**Tested and generate more than 350 million working domains found and verified with verifydomain.py repo** **Version:** 1.0.1 | **Python:** 3.8+ | **Updated:** 24 JAN 2026
+**Tested and generated more than 350 million working domains, verified with verifydomain.py repo in less than 7 days** **Version:** 1.0.1 | **Python:** 3.8+ | **Updated:** 24 JAN 2026